PRIVACY, T&Cs, & COOKIE POLICY

 CMutual needs to process your data as this is necessary in relation to a contract of insurance to which the individual has entered into or because the individual has asked for something to be done so they can enter into a contract.

-CMutual provides quotations, and policies on a range of Commercial Credit Union insurance products.
+CMutual provides quotations, and policies on a range of Commercial Credit Union insurance products, for both Life and General insurance.

-In any event, CMutual are committed to ensuring that the information we collect, and use is appropriate for this purpose, and does not constitute an invasion of your privacy.
+CMutual is committed to ensuring that the information we collect, and use is appropriate for this purpose, and does not constitute an invasion of your privacy.

 How will CMutual use the personal data it collects about me?